 12.1.1 If you are not satisfied with your University experience, or with any of the services we provide, it may be possible for you to resolve your concerns informally without raising a formal complaint.
+This may be done in person or via email.
 We provide support to help you do that:

 12.1.2 Informal resolution is our preferred method of resolving complaints.
 However, if this approach does not work or you feel the more formal procedure is appropriate in your case, you should follow the Student complaints procedure.
 You should read this carefully because it tells you what to and when to do it, if you decide to raise a complaint.